 Jump to the top of the page.

 NAHT is broadly supportive of the concept of schools having access to lateral flow tests for asymptomatic screening, and recognises the positive impact such tests could have.
 However, we had significant concerns about lateral flow tests being used as an alternative to isolation where positive cases are confirmed in bubbles.
-We are therefore pleased to see that the government has paused these tests for that particular purpose.

 What should an educational or children’s social care setting do in the exceptional circumstance that they have good reason to question a self-isolation notification that will have a major impact on the running of the setting?